ganapathya/optim-nn-cifar/README.md

 ## 🙏 Acknowledgments

+- PyTorch team for excellent framework
-- CIFAR-10 dataset by Alex Krizhevsky
+- CIFAR dataset creators
-- Albumentations library for augmentations
+- Albumentations library contributors
+- Gradio team for easy ML deployment
-- PyTorch team for MPS support
+- Apple for MPS support in PyTorch

 ---

-## 📧 Contact

-For questions or improvements, please open an issue in the repository.
+## 🎯 Next Steps

+1. ✅ CIFAR-10 custom CNN trained and validated
+2. 🔄 Train CIFAR-100 ResNet-18 model
+3. 📊 Validate 73%+ accuracy target
+4. 🚀 Deploy to Huggingface Spaces
+5. 🌐 Share the live application

 ---

 **Happy Training! 🚀**

+For detailed instructions on each project, see the respective README files in each folder.